 • Send a vetted service provider to your home to diagnose and fix your issue.

-This type of home appliance insurance protects homeowners from paying too much out of pocket and gives them peace of mind if something unexpected happens.
+This type of home appliance insurance protects homeowners from unforeseen out-of-pocket expenses and gives them peace of mind if something unexpected happens.
+Instead of potentially paying large repair costs, you’ll have a set premium to pay each month or each year, plus a reasonable service call fee for each repair visit.

 Though similar to homeowners insurance, a home warranty is different because it’s an optional policy that helps cover the costs of unavoidable breakdowns to your home’s systems or appliances.
 Homeowners insurance, on the other hand, is a mandatory policy that protects your belongings from unexpected events like storm damage, theft, or fire.